Fios-Quest/YouTube-Scripts/src/space/newtype.md

 > show code 04_month_newtype

-First, we need to make sure the interior of the struct can only be instantiated or edited by things we control.
+We need to make sure the interior of the struct can only be instantiated or edited by things we control.

 In this code I've moved the Month newtype into a month module

-This lets us protect the internal data.
+This lets us protect the internal data so only things inside the module can see or change it.

-Only things inside the module can change our data, and we can control exposure through things explicitly marked as public.
+And we can control exposure through marking things explicitly as public.

 So the interior of our Unit struct is not public, but our constructor is.